bookofproofs/bookofproofs.github.io/_sources/history/16th-century/castelli.md

 * This was an unpleasant experience for Castelli, who suffered severely from seasickness, and, despite his best efforts, the celatone did not achieve success.
 * Castelli, and later Galileo, gave the Archduke their opinions.
 * In 1624 Castelli's appointment as professor at Pisa was confirmed as one for life.
-* His pupil's elder brother, Francesco Barberini, arranged for Castelli's appointment as reader in mathematics at La Sapienza university in 1627.
 * In 1628 Castelli published Della misura dell'acque correnti Ⓣ(On measuring running water), his famous book on hydraulics.
 * This second notion has not yet been fully acknowledged because Castelli only hinted at it by criticizing Giovanni Fontana's measurements of the Tiber and his use of the term 'acqua premuta'.
 * The acknowledgment of the incompressibility of water was nonetheless an essential prerequisite of Castelli's mathematical formulation of the continuity law of running water.